Reign of Assassins: Receptio

 The film received positive reception in Asia on its premiere.
 The Xinhua News Agency stated that the film "ushers in a new era of the kungfu genre" and that the film "spends a bit too much time unfolding the romance between Zeng and her husband, and some lines sound funny when they are not supposed to be.
 But when many recent martial arts films can barely tell a complete story and are hyped only by lavish sets, Assassins stands out as entertaining and special."
 Malaysiakini also compared the film to Crouching Tiger, Hidden Dragon, writing that "The movie sort of goes back to wuxia's roots, where the plot revolves tightly around the Chinese philosophy and relationship."
 Today gave the film three stars out of five, saying that "the storyline borders on the illogical at times – Su's script will get you sniggering...on-screen moments between Yeoh and Jung are uncomfortably stiff."
 Time Out Hong Kong gave the film three stars out of six stating that the film "is often too schizophrenic in tone to be taken seriously."

-The film received mixed reviews in the United Kingdom generally critiquing the plot of the film.
+The film received mixed reviews from critics in the United Kingdom, generally critiquing the plot of the film.
 A review in The Guardian gave the film a mixed review, stating "After a decent enough opening it becomes a fairly ordinary affair".
 The Independent gave the film two stars, praising Yeoh's performance but finding the plot "far-fetched".
-Empire Magazine gave the film four stars out of five noting the action scenes and "surprisingly affecting character moments".
+Empire gave the film four stars out of five noting the action scenes and "surprisingly affecting character moments".
 Total Film magazine gave the film three stars out of five, opining that the film "lacks the plot punch of Zhang Yimou's Hero or the visual poetry of Ang Lee's Crouching Tiger, Hidden Dragon."